waelby99/AI-JobMathCv/README.md

 - 🧩 **GUI Interface** — User-friendly Tkinter interface for uploading CVs, managing keywords, and viewing job matches.
 - 📦 **Save Results** — Export matching jobs to JSON for later reference.

-## 🖥️ Screenshots

-> Add screenshots of the GUI here if available!

 ## 📦 Requirements